python/cpython/Doc/library/profile.rst

    best results with a custom timer, it might be necessary to hard-code it in the C source of the internal :mod:`_lsprof` module.

 .. rubric:: Footnotes

-.. [#] Updated and converted to LaTeX by Guido van Rossum.
-Further updated by Armin Rigo to integrate the documentation for the new :mod:`cProfile` module of Python 2.5.

 .. [#] Prior to Python 2.2, it was necessary to edit the profiler source code to embed the bias as a literal number.
 You still can, but that method is no longer described, because no longer needed.